wp-plugins/google-maps-easy/readme.txt

 6. Google Map Stylizations.
 Make your map unique with our Map Themes!

 == Changelog ==

+= 1.3.9 / 13.10.2015 =
+ * Small spelling issues fix
+ * Fix issue for HTTPS connection and clasterization image source
+ * Fix small compatibility issue with our PopUp plugin https://wordpress.org/plugins/popup-by-supsystic
+ * More interactions with our users - just trying improve software for your needs!

 = 1.3.8 / 06.10.2015 =
  * Fix small issue for servers, that make auto translate "&" sign to "&amp;" in http_build_query() function